11 Questions to Ask When Shopping for Data Analytics SoftwareReading time: 7 minutes

 Typical answer: No, we do the math for you, so you never need to look at any big, ugly equations.

 Best answer: No, our software features an intuitive drag-and-drop interface and automatically generates the best predictive models.
-Users with math skills can inspect the algorithm itself and make modifications, but an understanding of math is not required to use the model.
+Users with math skills can inspect the algorithm itself and make modifications.
+However, you don’t need a deep understanding of math to use the model.

 Key point: While working with a consultant or a pre-built model can be easier, there’s no verifiability available to you to ensure that the model is performing as it should be.